ola0x/docnet/README.md

 Replace `path/to/document.jpg` with the path to the image or PDF document you want to verify.

-2. The API will process the uploaded document and determine if it's similar to documents in the specified folder.
+2. The API will process the uploaded document.
 The response will indicate if the document is verified or not.

 ## Notes

-- Make sure to replace placeholders such as AWS credentials, bucket name, specific folder name, and other settings with your actual values.
+- Make sure to replace placeholders such as AWS credentials, bucket name, s3 folder name, and other settings with your actual values.
-- This is a basic setup.
-For production use, consider implementing security measures, error handling, and using a production-ready server.
 - The `model_util.py` and `aws_util.py` modules contain utility functions for model processing and AWS S3 interactions.
-Make sure to include or adapt them according to your project's structure.

 ## License